 #AD Cosori Brand gifted me this pressure cooker in exchange for an honest review.
 The words and opinions expressed are mine alone.

-This delicious pressure cooker chicken wings recipe is so delightful and delicious.
+This pressure cooker chicken wings recipe is delightful and delicious.
 The pressure cooker cooks them quickly and the broiler crisps them up nicely so they can be on your table in no time!

 I love getting free items in the mail!
 The Premium Cosori 6-Quart Pressure Cooker I use for this recipe and review in this post came carefully packed in its own box, securely packed inside a sturdy brown shipping box.